BlogFunnel optimizationAttraction marketing: How to become a brand customers can’t resist

 In addition to choosing where you place your attraction marketing content, you will also need to define the outbound channels and methods you’ll use to promote your content (if any).

 Will you use paid search to generate traffic to your blog or rely solely on organic search results?
-Will you place digital or traditional ads to point people to your attraction content?
+Should you place digital or traditional ads to point people to your attraction content?

 What will you tell people about your products or services that will lead them to choose your brand when they are ready to make a purchase?